 - 4.2 Equipment and material provided by the competitor

 - Competitors are required to bring their own device and software.
 Each competitor can choose their own device so their workflow and process are to what they are familiar with.

 - If competitors are bringing a computer or laptop from their school (instead of their personal computer), please ensure that the computer is unlocked so documents and possibly software can be saved/installed to the hard drive and technology support can be provided onsite.
 This may require access to CMOS settings.

 - Minimum Recommended Hardware:

-- Wired Ethernet Connection
+- Wired Ethernet Connection or appropriate network adapter

 - 4 GB of RAM

 - o 100 GB Storage

-- o Windows 10
+- Windows 10

+- HDMI output or appropriate cabling

 - Required software

 - Google Chrome

 - Putty

-- AWS CLI
+AWS CLI

-- 4.3 Required clothing provided by the competitor
+4.3 Required clothing provided by the competitor

-- No special requirements
+No special requirements